 I still want to share beautiful images because I’m all about aesthetics, but I also want to tell stories.
-I also want to encourage you guys to buy mid-tier to high-end pieces and teach you how to restyle items again and again.
+I also want to encourage you guys to buy mid-tier to high-end pieces, with the occasional Zara piece thrown in (love me some Zara) and teach you how to restyle items again and again.

 And I want to normalize re-wearing your favorite pieces in your wardrobe.
 Whatever I invest in my wardrobe, I want to share with you, and I want to share it in new ways over and over again.
 And I want you to do the same.